Deltares/Koswat/docs/installation.md

 # Installation

-> [!IMPORTANT]
+!!!
+Important
-> The following installation steps are written based on a Windows environment.
+    The following installation steps are written based on a Windows environment.
 When using other systems (which should be possible) it might be required to use different commands.
 However, the fundamental of the installation steps should remain the same.
 This meaning, no additional packages or libraries should be required.
 If problems would arose during your installation, please contact the maintainers of the tool.

 ## Pypi installation